AP-IT-GH/ci-poc-board/README.md

 Connected according to: "Figure 45-9.
 External Real Time Oscillator with Load Capacitor".

-`XIN32` and `XOUT32` are on the only avalable connections for SERCOM1 (PA00 en PA01) so SERCOM1 will not be used.
+`XIN32` and `XOUT32` are on the only available connections for SERCOM1 (PA00 en PA01) so SERCOM1 will not be used.

 #### Programming and Debug Ports

-Pull-up reistor on SWCLK!
+Pull-up resistor on SWCLK!

 We are using "Figure 45-12.
 10-pin JTAGICE3 Compatible Serial Wire Debug Interface".